RamanSharma100/recipe-graphql-api/README.md

 # Recipe Graphql API 🐾

-Welcome to the Recipe Graphq; API!
+Welcome to the Recipe Graphql API!
 This API allows you to retrieve, edit, update, delete using GraphQL Queries.

 here is the playground screenshot